 |Federal Voting Intention|

-- Just over half of participants believe that Scott Morrison would make a better PM than Anthony Albanese (52%), while around a quarter would prefer the Opposition Leader (24%).
-About a further quarter (24%) of participants don’t know who would make the better PM.
+- Half of participants believe that Scott Morrison would make a better PM than Anthony Albanese (50%), while a quarter would prefer the opposition leader (24%).
+A further quarter (26%) of participants don’t know who would make the better PM.

-- 42% of Labor voters believe Albanese would make the better PM, a decrease since last month (47%).
-A quarter (25%) of Labor voters said they don’t know who would make the better leader.
+- Over half of Labor voters believe Albanese would make the better PM (46%).
+28% of Labor voters said they don’t know who would make the better leader.